cybertraining-dsc/su22-reu-385/time-series-prediction/autocorrelation/autocorrelation.md

-partial correlation unlike autocorrelation the partial auto correlation deals with the relationship between an observation presently and a previous observation not taking into consideration the intervening observation.
+partial correlation unlike autocorrelation the partial auto correlation deals with the relationship between an observation presently and a previous observation not taking into consideration the middle observation. the middle observation depends on the lag value it the value tell us the amount of time period to be delayed.

-Example idea gotten from [2]
+Example Formatted from [2]

 ```python
 from pandas import read_csv
 from matplotlib import pyplot